jfrog/jfrog-vscode-extension/README.md

 ## Go Projects

 The extension build the Go dependencies tree by running `go mod graph`.
+View licenses and top issue severities directly from go.mod.
 To scan your Go dependencies, just make sure to have Go CLI in your system PATH.

 ## Pypi Projects

 The extension build the Pypi dependencies tree by running `pipdeptree` on your Python virtual environment.
 It also takes the Python interpreter path from the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+View licenses and top issue severities directly from your requirements.txt files.
 The scan your Pypi dependencies, make sure to fulfill the following requirements:

 1. Install the [Python extension for VS Code](https://code.visualstudio.com/docs/python/python-tutorial#_install-visual-studio-code-and-the-python-extension).
 1. According to your project, Python 2 or 3 most be your system PATH.